-The principal may determine that, because of absence, the course completion criteria may not be met.
-Clearly, absences will be regarded seriously by principals who must give students early warning of the consequences of such absences.
-Warning letters must relate the student's absence to the non-completion of course requirements.
+The Principal may determine that, because of absence, the course completion criteria may not be met.
+Cleary, absences will be regarded seriously by Principals who must give students early warning of the consequences of such absences.
+Warning letters must relate to the student's absence to the noncompletion of course requirements.

-An "N" Warning Letter may be given in the following circumstances:
+An 'N' Warning Letter may be given in the following circumstances:

-- A student is absent from an assessment task, and has not provided acceptable evidence to justify that absence on the first day of return to School - A student is found to be cheating in an assessment task - A student is deemed to have breached principles of academic integrity and ethical scholarship - A student has plagiarised work from any source, without providing appropriate acknowledgement of the use of another's work - · A student has provided a false explanation for the late submission of an assessment task - A student has behaved in manner that is deemed to have adversely affected the performance of others during the sitting of an assessment task or examination - · A student has made a non-serious attempt at a task
+- A student is absent from an assessment task, and has not provided acceptable evidence to justify that absence on the first day of return to School - A student is found to be cheating in an assessment task - A student is deemed to have breached principles of academic integrity and ethical scholarship

+- A student has plagiarised work from any source, without providing appropriate acknowledgement of the use of another's work - A student has provided false explanation for the late submission of an assessment task - A student has behaved in a manner that is deemed to have adversely affected the performance of others during the sitting of an assessment task or examination - A student has made a non-serious attempt at a task

 The issuing of a warning letter is a serious matter undertaken by the school on the instruction of the BOSTES.
-Students and parents should respond quickly to warnings and resolve the matter.
-Not resolving the matter may result in the student being ineligibility for the award of the HSC.
-To negate an 'N' Award warning the student must complete the outstanding work detailed in the 'N' Award warning letter by the due date.
+Students and caregivers respond quickly to warning and resolve the matter.
+Not resolving the matter may result in the student being ineligible for the award of the HSC.
+To negate an 'N' Award Warning the student must complete the outstanding wok detailed in the 'N' Award Warning letter by the due date stipulated in the letter.

-If a student does not satisfactorily complete tasks worth more than 50% of the final course assessment, neither an assessment nor examination mark will be recorded on that student's Higher School Certificate for the subject concerned.
+If a student does not satisfactorily complete tasks worth more than 50% of the final course assessment, neither as assessment nor examination mark will be recorded on that student's Higher School Certificate for the subject concerned.
 This could make the student ineligible for the award of the Higher School Certificate.

-If at any time it appears that a student is at risk of being given an 'N' determination in any course, the principal will warn the student as soon as possible and advise the parent(s) or guardian(s) in writing.
+If at any time it appears that a student is at risk of being given an 'N' Determination in any course, the Principal will warn the student as soon as possible and advise the caregivers in writing.
 This warning will be given in time for the problem to be corrected.
 If the first warning letter is not effective a further warning letter will be sent.
 Students who have not complied with the course completion criteria cannot be regarded as having satisfactorily completed the course.
-The principal will then issue the 'N' determination generally at interview.
+The Principal will then issue the 'N' Determination generally at interview.